dsccommunity/SqlServerDsc/source/WikiSource/CredentialOverview.md

 >It is not possible to pass `$null` as password, it is a limitation by
 >how the MOF is generated when encrypting passwords.

-If there is a resource that you find that will not work with (g)MSAs then please submit a [new issue](https://github.com/dsccommunity/SqlServerDsc/issues/new?template=Problem_with_resource.md).
+If there is a resource that you find that will not work with a (g)MSAs then please submit a [new issue](https://github.com/dsccommunity/SqlServerDsc/issues/new?template=Problem_with_resource.md).
 Then the community can work together to support (g)MSAs for that DSC resource too.